 Aircraft without a pilot on board go by many names—unmanned air vehicle (UAV), remotely piloted aircraft system, model aircraft, remote control aircraft, and drone.
 The Federal government has recently changed regulations for drone use.

 On June 1, 2019, new rules for flying drones from Transport Canada will come into effect.
 You can read more about the new rules from Transport Canada here.
 Until June 1, 2019 you need to follow the current rules (details listed below).

 If you fly your drone for fun and it weighs more than 250 g and up to 35 kg, you do not need special permission from Transport Canada to fly.

-The list below is an overview of the new rules for recreational drone users.
+The list below is an overview of the current rules (up until June 1, 2019) for recreational drone users.